JoeyOhman/Megatron-deduplication/README.md

 `sudo chmod -R a+r-w <my_output_dir>`

-**Note:** *The write-permissions can probably be set for a parent directory, and then this won't have to be fixed for subdirectories that one wishes to do deduplication on.*
+**Note:** *The write-permissions can probably be set for a parent directory, and then this won't have to be fixed for subdirectories that one wishes to do deduplication on.
+But it's always safe to remove write-permissions from the directory you are only reading files from*

-Both `ROOT_IN` and `ROOT_OUT` should contain absolute paths.

 ### Parameters

+Parameters are specified in `dedup_single_dir.sh` or `dedup_chunk_pair.sh`:

+- **IDENTIFIER_KEY**: *The json field in which you can find the unique document id*
 - **CHAR_N_GRAM**: *How many characters are hashed together in the sliding window*
 - **JACCARD_THRESHOLD**: *The threshold of approximated Jaccard similarity to consider a duplicate.*
 - **NUM_SEEDS**: *#hash-functions to use, must be multiple of NUM_BINS*